urakozz/gods/README.md

 Data structures and algorithms for Golang

-Inspired by Princeton courses [Book](http://algs4.cs.princeton.edu/home/)
+Inspired by Princeton courses on [Coursera](https://www.coursera.org/course/algs4partII)